pantelis/aiml-common/lectures/recommenders/recommenders-intro/_index.md

 ### Content-based Filtering

 ![content-filtering-concept](images/content-filtering-concept.jpg#center)
-*The elements of content filtering.
-In content-based filtering technique, recommendation is made based on the user profiles using features extracted from the content of the items the user has evaluated in the past.*
+*The elements of content-based filtering.
+In content-based filtering technique, recommendation is made based on the similarity between items to recommend items similar to what the user likes.
+We gradually build a profile as the user interacts with the content.*

 ### Memory-based Collaborative Filtering (CF)

-The items that were already rated by the user before play a relevant role in searching for a neighbor that shares appreciation with her.
-Memory-based CF can howe
+The items that were already rated by the user before, play a relevant role in searching for a neighbor that shares appreciation with her.

 ![collaborative-filtering](images/collaborative-filtering.jpg#center)
 *Matrix representation of Collaborative Filtering.*